multiversx/axelar-mvx-amplifier/README.md

 At the moment this fork needs to be maintained because MultiversX Rust packages required Rust Nightly version.

-This was tested on Rust Nightly 1.79.0 (nightly-2024-03-21-x86_64-unknown-linux-gnu) but may work on newer versions as well.
+This was tested on Rust Nightly 1.79.0 (nightly-2024-04-07-x86_64-unknown-linux-gnu) but may work on newer versions as well.

+## ampd

+This fork provides an updated Dockerfile for ampd which uses Rust Nightly version in order to run a Validator for MultiversX.

+Find the built Docker Images on (Docker Hub)[https://hub.docker.com/r/raresbuidly/axelar-mvx-amplifier].

+To build this image and push it to Docker Hub one can use:

+`docker build . -f ampd/Dockerfile --tag raresbuidly/axelar-mvx-amplifier:VERSION`

+`docker push raresbuidly/axelar-mvx-amplifier:VERSION`

 ### Compile contracts